Does the kidney cleanse diet and supplements really work? We are all different, so as you can imagine, the answer somewhat lies in your individuality.

 Other herbal products and foods worth mentioning are nettles, marshmallow root, and dandelion root.

 - Dandelion root tea may have a diuretic effect because it is high in potassium.
 Patients with certain kidney disorders may need to restrict potassium and therefore, should avoid dandelion tea [R].

 - Nettles are a very safe type of herb used for many health purposes and in some cultures are eaten as salad [R].
-Stinging nettles don’t have the sting when they are dried or cooked.
+Stinging nettles don’t sting when they are dried or cooked.

 All the foods and herbs listed above are gentle and safe for healthy individuals.
-Make sure to check with your doctor before starting on any new health routine.
+Make sure to check with your doctor before starting any new health routine.
 If you are allergic, make sure to avoid any of these foods.

 Be aware that while healthy, some of the foods can interact with common medications like blood thinners.

 Your diet can be supportive of healthy kidney function, so make some simple swap outs that keep your body running strong.

 Not only do these foods help with a kidney cleanse, but they may also help reduce blood pressure and often help reduce the chance of diabetes.

 The information on this website is for informational purposes only and is not meant to diagnose or treat illness.
 Please consult with your doctor before starting any new health product or routine.